23 July 2025

 Personal Statement

-Applicants must often submit a personal statement or statement of purpose, explaining their academic and career goals and why they are interested in the specific program.
+Typically students submit a personal statement or statement of purpose to provide academic and career goals as well as information about the specific program being pursued.

 Letters of Recommendation

-These are typically required from professors or professionals who can speak to the applicant’s qualifications, skills, and potential for success in graduate studies.
+These vary but typically expectation is that recommendation letters are required from a professor or professional who can describe the applicant’s qualifications, skills and potential for success in undergrad and graduate degree.

 Relevant Experience

-Work or research experience related to the field of study can enhance an application, demonstrating practical knowledge and commitment.
+Working or research in the field of study will enhance an application, with evidence of gained practical knowledge and commitment.

-If you have a lower GPA than the average undergraduate GPA typically expected, don’t lose hope.
-Graduate admissions committees often take a holistic approach, considering your GPA scores along with other aspects of your application.
+If you have a GPA that is lower than the expected usual undergraduate GPA average, do not lose heart.
+Graduate admissions committees may consider all aspects of your application and take a holistic approach to your application.

-Highlighting strong GRE (Graduate Record Examination) scores, relevant work experience, or significant achievements can help you overcome a low GPA.
-Some schools may also consider your personal statement and letters of recommendation more heavily if your GPA is lower.
+For example, strong GRE (Graduate Record Examination) scores, relevant work experience, or major achievements may help you overcome a low GPA.
+When this happens, some schools may place more importance to your personal statement and letters of recommendation.

 Explaining Your GPA